 - Welding conduciveness of various materials and common weld defects

-- Safety principles related to proper diving techniques, underwater welding procedures, emergency procedures, and much more
+- Safety principles related to proper diving techniques, welding procedures, emergency procedures, and much more

-- Information about underwater welding environments, including common sea creatures and plants
+- Information about various environments, including common sea creatures and plants

 - Preparation tasks, including map making, research, and documentation

-- Proper usage of commercial diving apparel and equipment
+- Proper usage of diving apparel and equipment

-- Proper usage of underwater welding equipment, from sledgehammers to pry bars to electric-powered welding tools
+- Proper usage of welding equipment, from sledgehammers to pry bars to electric-powered tools

 - Types of welding techniques, such as horizontal, vertical, overhead, t-joint, and line

-- Safe preparation of the underwater welding environment in wet and dry conditions
+- Safe preparation of the environment in wet and dry conditions

 - Quality control and quality assurance tasks